Why It Works

 Whether you call it Bang Bang Chicken (named after the sound that a pounding mallet makes when tenderizing the tough chicken breasts of yesteryear) or Mysterious Flavor Chicken, this classic cold Sichuan chicken salad dressed with Sichuan peppercorns, garlic, sesame, and chili oil, can be updated using a few modern techniques.
 Cooking the chicken breasts directly in a bag with aromatics guarantees ultra-moist and flavor-packed chicken without the need for any banging at all.

-- 1/4 cup chili oil with sediment (see note)
+1/4 cup chili oil with sediment (see notes)

 Season chicken generously with salt and pepper.
 Place chicken in zipper-lock bags or vacuum bags and add half of garlic, roughly chopped scallions, and all of ginger.
 Remove air from zipper-lock bags by closing the bags, leaving the last inch of the top un-sealed.
 Slowly lower into a pot of water, sealing the bag completely just before it fully submerges.
 If using a vacuum bag, seal according to manufacturer instructions.